-The EHF Lecturer System aims at utilizing the know-how and competence of European handball specialists from the EHF Member Federations.
-They are nominated to EHF courses and seminars and in the framework of the EHF Development programme they are assigned to various national courses Europe-wide in order to share their experience and knowledge.
-Furthermore, they assist the EHF by producing various publications, clarifying handball related questions, and preparing analyses.
+The EHF Lecturer system aims at utilizing the know-how and competence of European handball specialists from the EHF Member Federations.
+They shall be nominated to EHF courses and seminars and in the framework of the EHF Development programme they are assigned to various national courses Europe-wide in order to share their experience and knowledge.
+Furthermore they shall help the EHF to produce various publications and to clarify handball related questions or to prepare analyses.

-Following the proposal of the EHF Technical Commissions (Competitions Commission, Methods Commission, Beach Handball Commission) the EHF Executive Committee confirmed the nominations for 2010-2012 during their meeting on 23 September 2010 in Copenhagen/DEN.
+Following the proposal of the EHF Technical Commissions (Competitions Commission, Methods Commission, Beach Handball Commission) the EHF ExeC confirmed the nominations for 2010-2012 at their meeting on 23 September 2010 in Copenhagen.

-Sixteen experts in the field of Coaching were proposed by the EHF Methods Commission, eleven Refereeing experts were proposed by the EHF Competitions Commission, and the EHF Beach Handball Commission proposed five experts in Beach Handball.
+Twelve experts in the field of Coaching were proposed by the Methods Commission, 17 Refereeing experts were proposed by the Competitions Commission and the Beach Handball Commission proposed six experts in Beach Handball.